hartliddell/copy-page-title-as-hyperlink/README.md

-Copy a web page title as a hyperlink with that pages URL.
+A Chrome extension to copy the current tab's page title as a hyperlink with that tab's URL.